lshpaner/kfre/README.md

 This flexibility allows the library to be used with a variety of clinical data sources, enhancing its applicability across different healthcare settings.

+## Prerequisites
+Before you install `kfre`, ensure you have the following:

+- **Python**: Python 3.6 or higher is required to run `kfre`.

+Additionally, kfre has the following package dependencies:

+- **NumPy**: Version 1.18.5 or higher
+- **Pandas**: Version 1.0.5 or higher

+These dependencies will be automatically installed when you install kfre using pip.

 ## Installation

 You can install `kfre` directly from PyPI: